 When faced with a physical model of the top level 15” MacBook Pro and that of your run-of-the-mill PC laptop placed side by side, you will most likely spot some marked differences in aesthetics.
 The current line of MacBook Pros, for instance, makes profound use of a utilitarian design ethos.
 Featuring striking curves, expensive materials, wafer-thin bodies and the ubiquitous ‘Apple’ logo on each cover, the MacBook Pro 15” model has praised by many for its stunning beauty.

 On the other hand, PC laptops enjoy the accessibility and universality of the Windows operating system, complete with easy to access menus, a straightforward folder structure and extensive customisation abilities.
 Nonetheless, the popularity of the iPhone and other associated Apple products swings the pendulum in favour of the MacBook Pro once more, with connection between products, connection to Apple’s iTunes Store, and uploading to the expansive file storage service iCloud all big draws.
-Performance wise, both formats feature models of impressive capability; the black and red Lenovo IdeaPad Y700, for instance, boasts 16GB of RAM and a 2.6GHz Intel Core i76700HQ processor, while the very topspec MacBook Pro makes use of a 2.5Ghz QuadCore Intel Core i7 processor and AMD Radeon R9 graphics card.
+Performance wise, both formats feature models of impressive capability, the Lenovo IdeaPad Y700, for instance, boasts 16GB of RAM and a 2.6GHz Intel Core i76700HQ processor, while the very topspec MacBook Pro makes use of a 2.5Ghz QuadCore Intel Core i7 processor and AMD Radeon R9 graphics card.

 MacBook vs. PC laptop for college